Examination rules & procedures

 7.7 No examination will be conducted or arranged outside the published Examination Date(s).

-8.1 Eligible students who are unable to sit for the examination on the date nominated by the Governance Institute may choose to attempt the examination during the next consecutive semester as long as they meet the requirements stipulated in the Subject Completion Policy available on the Governance Institute website and remit the necessary deferral fee.
+8.1 Eligible students who are unable to sit the examination on the date nominated by Governance Institute may choose to attempt the examination during the next consecutive semester as long as they meet the requirements stipulated in the Subject Completion Policy and remit the necessary deferral fee.